 The type, proportion, and position of the logo’s elements are fixed.
 Do not modify them for any reason.
 Do not stretch, outline, or rotate the logo.
 All of these examples are improper uses of the logo:

-Typography
+Typography and Colors

 In a paragraph, when referencing the organization by its initials, it is preferable to refer to the organization as O∆K, not ODK.
 Here’s how to make the Greek letter ∆ on your computer:

 - For a Mac user, the font should be Times Regular or Times New Roman for the Greek letters.
-To type the letters in Greek form (O∆K), the user must type option J to make the Delta symbol.
+To type the letters in Greek form (O∆K), the user must type Option J to make the Delta symbol.

 - For a PC user, the font doesn’t matter (although Goudy Old Style is the preference).
-To type the Delta, just go to Insert on the Menu bar and then select the Delta symbol from the drop down box.
+To type the Delta, just go to Insert on the Menu bar and then select the Delta symbol from the drop-down box.